 The result is what people in the trade call “plugin bloat”.
 Each plugin loads its own JavaScript and CSS, things break when one plugin updates and another hasn't, and nobody's entirely sure what's running under the bonnet.

-We write only the code your business actually needs.
+We write only the code your business needs.
 A quote form, a gallery of your jobs in Southampton or Winchester, the services you offer.
 Built once, tested, and that's it.

 You still have total control